 In the heart of of The Lanes, sits the Black Lion; a small pub with a lot of energy.
 It’s well loved, dynamic garden boasts a great day time and late night atmosphere.
 Expect outdoor live music and top DJs spinning anything they can get their hands on as long as it’s keeping people happy and dancing.

 This fun garden is adorned with fairy lights and brightly coloured benches.
-Go to sample the biggest selection of Bloody Mary’s in the City including their ‘Satan’s Breath’ and ‘Fluffy Clouds’.
 Not content to simply be another cosy gastro pub, The Black Lion’s inviting atmosphere changes as the evening creeps in on the weekends.

-Transforming into a lively bar, this pub has it all catering to those that want to sit and drink in a relaxed space on the weekdays, and turning into a party haven come Saturday and Sunday.
-Their Roasts are highly regarded, often drawing waves of table bookings and their ample selection of craft ales and beers will sate even the pickiest of hipsters.
+Transforming into a lively bar, this pub has it all, catering to those that want to sit and drink in a relaxed space on the weekdays, while turning into a party haven on weekends.
+Their ample selection of craft ales and beers will sate even the pickiest of hipsters.

-A real hidden-gem, Bistro Pub & Gardens is something completely different.
+A real hidden-gem, Bistro Bar and Gardens, is something completely different.
 It’s a stylish Hove restaurant with an equally elegant pub garden.
-Having undergone a refurbishment ten years ago, it’s a beautifully presented space providing a slice of peace and tranquillity, owing to its serene atmosphere.
+Having undergone a refurbishment, it’s a beautifully presented space providing a slice of peace and tranquillity, owing to its serene atmosphere.

 The Italian garden is expansive and mature and adds to the delightful terrace to the front of the pub.
 Picturesque gardens are ideal for whiling away an afternoon or for sampling some beautifully presented cuisine.
 Showcasing beautifully crafted meals, with Vegan, Vegetarian and Gluten free options a-plenty, this restaurant is a little piece of heaven on English soil.